langmuirproject/langmuir/joss/paper.md

 $$
 Finding the unknowns (typically $\mathbf P$) such that this system is satisfied is referred to as the *inverse problem*.
-The inverse problem can in principle be solved by any suitable computational method, available from other software packages, but programmatic access to the characteristic is a prerequisite.
+The inverse problem can in principle be solved by any suitable computational method, which is already available in other software packages, but programmatic access to the characteristic is a prerequisite.
+This is where Langmuir comes in, as an enabling technology.
+In addition, the tutorial-like documentation is an important part of the contribution, as it serves to demonstrate how Langmuir may be used together with third party software to solve the inverse problem.

-Langmuir provides this for a range of more realistic scenarios (e.g. cylindric probes of finite length or radius), and can easily be extended by new models as the need arise.
-Moreover, Langmuir has an extensive tutorial-like documentation, which serves to demonstrate possible computational approaches with which Langmuir can be used.
+Langmuir has already been used to solve real-world problems [@marholm,
+@guthrie], and continue to be used in ongoing research.

 # Acknowledgements